simonambridge/Oracle_to_Cassandra/README.md

 All good so far.

 <h2>Examining The DataFrame</h2>
-We can use the nifty printSchema DataFrame method to show us the schema in the DataFrame that we created.
+Now that we've created a dataframe using the jdbc method shown above, we can use the dataframe method printSchema() to look at the dataframe schema.
+You'll notice that it looks a lot like a table.
+That's great because it means that we can use it to manipulate large volumes of tabular data:

 <pre lang="scala">
 scala> employees.printSchema()
 root